oVirt/ovirt-site/source/documentation/gluster-hyperconverged/chap-Deploying_Hyperconverged.html.md

         # yum install ovirt-engine-appliance

+4. Install the Gluster Plugin for VDSM.

+        # yum install vdsm-gluster

 ## Deploying on oVirt Node based Hosts

 **oVirt Node contains all the required packages to set up the hyperconverged environment.**